arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 The green power LED on the board will turn off when the system has halted completely.
 The board will remain powered off and will not restart automatically.

-It makes `sudo halt` ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.
+This makes `sudo halt` ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.

 #### Alternative Shutdown Methods